 WHY UNDERTAKE YOUR MEDICAL ELECTIVE OVERSEAS?

-On our overseas medical electives, you’ll sharpen your clinical skills in a low-resource hospital setting in Africa, Asia, or Latin America.
+An overseas medical elective is an opportunity to sharpen your clinical skills in a low-resource hospital setting in Africa or Asia.

-In a busy clinical setting, you’ll see a breadth of both advanced and unfamiliar conditions, witness practises that challenge what you’ve learned, and learn how social and cultural issues impact the provision of care.
+As a medical student, electives offer you the chance to see a breadth of both advanced and unfamiliar conditions, witness practises that challenge what you’ve learned, and learn how social and cultural issues impact the provision of care.

 You have total control over the experience.
 Choose the destination to which you want to travel and the departments in which you want to gain experience.
 Note that we guarantee your department choices well before your trip.